Updated: September 1, 2020

 Civil cases will be scheduled for trial in the FIRST and THIRD quarters of each calendar year.
-Trial scheduling Orders establish firm deadlines.
-Failure to meet deadlines, without good cause, may result in the Court's refusal to allow extensions.
-Requests for amendment of scheduling and management orders must be made:
+Trial Scheduling Orders establish firm deadlines.
+Failure to meet deadlines, without good cause, may result in the Court's refusal to allow extension.

 - Please use the Stipulated Amended TSO form for any stipulations/proposed orders to amend the Trial Scheduling Order, including the current date for each event and the proposed date for each event whether or not the proposed order anticipates amendment of each date.
 The new TSO should include all dates for easy reference.